How a Couples Retreat Made All the Difference for Us

 Background & Relationship Challenges:

-Ann & Adam had a lot going on, and during our first session we unpacked a lot of the complex layers and compounding problems.
+Ann & Adam, a busy Melbourne couple, had a lot going on, and during our first session we unpacked a lot of the complex layers and compounding problems.
 This included:

 • Trust issues and emotional infidelity